domainsofapp/domainsofapp.github.io/_posts/2017-05-21-waiter-jokes.md

 Me: I have a long-distance girlfriend.
 Friend: Oh yea?
-Me: Yea, she's so far away that the light of her image has not yet reached me.
+Me: Yea.
+But I'm not sure what she looks like, 'cuz she's so far away that the light of her image has not yet reached me.